TUD-INF-IAI-MCI/BrailleIO/README.md

 ##### Button interaction

 For simulating a single button command, you only have to click one of the 36 designed buttons of the GUI.
-By clicking a button a button-pressed and a button-released command are fired to listeners of the `keyStateChanged` event.
+By clicking a button, a button-pressed and a button-released command are fired to listeners of the `keyStateChanged` event.

 But not only single button commands are necessary.
 For non-visual interaction button combinations are essential to support, e.g. in the case of writing Braille with a Braille-keyboard where a single letter is combined out of up to 8 buttons pressed as one!
 To enable the simulation of multi button command, the ShowOff adapter has the possibility to hold some buttons in the pressed state and release all pressed buttons at once.
 To do so, you have to hold the Ctrl. keyboard key.
 While keeping the Ctrl. key pressed, only button pressed events are fired when clicking a new button.
 If you release the Ctrl. key all collected and currently pressed buttons are send as one single button released event.
 You can disable a pressed button by clicking them again – the button is removed from the list of buttons to release.